AdoptOpenJDK/blog/content/blog/adoptopenjdk-8u272-1109-and-1501-available/index.md

 The Shenandoah Garbage Collector was backported to OpenJDK 11 by the OpenJDK project and is available from AdoptOpenJDK 11.0.9 onwards ([issue](https://github.com/AdoptOpenJDK/openjdk-build/issues/2114)).
 The supported platforms are x86_64, x86, and aarch64.
 Shenandoah is a low pause time garbage collector that reduces GC pause times by performing more garbage collection work concurrently with the running Java program.
 Please see [the OpenJDK wiki page on Shenandoah for details](https://wiki.openjdk.java.net/display/shenandoah/Main).

 [Shenandoah was introduced with OpenJDK 12 (JEP 189)](https://openjdk.java.net/jeps/189) and has since been enabled in AdoptOpenJDK.
 We do not offer Shenandoah in OpenJDK 8 because it is not part of the mainline OpenJDK codebase.
 If you need Shenandoah on OpenJDK 8, please use [a binary built by Red Hat](https://developers.redhat.com/products/openjdk/overview).

+### AdoptOpenJDK 8u272 for Solaris Not Ready

+Due to [JDK-8255003](https://bugs.openjdk.java.net/browse/JDK-8255003), there is no AdoptOpenJDK 8u272 for Solaris yet, because it cannot be built successfully.
+A patch is currently being reviewed, which should allow us to build and ship AdoptOpenJDK 8u272 for Solaris soon.